Nashtare/Nashtare.github.io/index.md

 where I am playing around various cryptographic primitives and proving systems.
 I am trying to use both my mathematician and developer skills to make the digital world a better place, either through my job or side projects and collaborations!
-And when I'm not working, I may either be doing some photography, practicing piano, or just sleeping until the sun rises again :smiley:
+And when I'm not working, I may either be doing some photography, practicing piano, or just sleeping until the sun rises again 😃

 My interests in crypto(graphy) are wide and include, but are not limited to, elliptic curves and pairings, zero-knowledge proofs, symmetric primitives and fully homomorphic encryption.
-Below are a few projects I have worked on with peers, if you think we could be a good fit together, I am always up for fun collaborations so shoot me an email! :wink:
+Below are a few projects I have worked on with peers, if you think we could be a good fit together, I am always up for fun collaborations so shoot me an email! 😉

 ## Publications